davidji99/terraform-provider-herokux/docs/resources/postgres_dataclip_user_association.md

 ---
 layout: "herokux"
-page_title: "HerokuX: herokux_postgres_dataclip"
+page_title: "HerokuX: herokux_postgres_dataclip_user_association"
-sidebar_current: "docs-herokux-resource-postgres-dataclip"
+sidebar_current: "docs-herokux-resource-postgres-dataclip-user-association"
 description: |-
-Provides a resource to manage a dataclip on a Heroku Postgres database.
+Provides a resource to manage the association of a Heroku user and Heroku Postgres dataclip.
 ---

-# herokux\_postgres\_dataclip
+# herokux_postgres_dataclip_user_association

-This resource manages a [Dataclip](https://devcenter.heroku.com/articles/dataclips) on a Heroku Postgres database.
+This resource manages the [association](https://devcenter.heroku.com/articles/dataclips#sharing-with-individuals-and-teams) of a Heroku user and Heroku Postgres dataclip.
-Heroku Dataclips enable you to create SQL queries for your Heroku Postgres databases and share the results with colleagues, third-party tools, and the public.
-Recipients of a dataclip can view the data in their browser and also download it in JSON and CSV formats.

-Please be mindful of a Dataclip's [limitations and restrictions](https://devcenter.heroku.com/articles/dataclips#limits-and-restrictions).

 -> **IMPORTANT!**
-Dataclips cannot connect to Shield databases.
+You can share dataclip results with any email address.
+However, that email address must be associated with a Heroku account for the recipient to be able to access the dataclip’s results.

 ## Example Usage